Frequently Asked Questions

 Why was the Made in Maui County Festival event created?

 The inaugural Made in Maui County Festival was held at the Maui Arts & Cultural Center in November 2014.
 Patterned after the Made in Hawaii Festival on Oahu, the Festival’s goal is to help grow small businesses on the islands of Maui, Molokai and Lanai by providing opportunities for participating vendors to meet with prospective wholesalers and connect with new customers.

 Today, it is the largest products show in Maui County attracting thousands of visitors and residents which helps to stimulate our island’s economy by boosting sales and awareness of locally made products.

-The event is presented by the County of Maui Mayor’s Office of Economic Development and the Maui Chamber of Commerce and is supported by numerous sponsors, donors and volunteers.
+The event is presented by the Maui Chamber of Commerce and is supported by the County of Maui Mayor’s Office of Economic Development, numerous sponsors, donors and volunteers.

 Who is eligible to participate as a Product Vendor?

 Businesses headquartered on the islands of Maui, Molokai and Lanai and who meet the following criteria are eligible to apply as a Product Vendor: